🚀 Motivation: Why a Vision-Centric Survey?

 State Transition

-- State-Space Modeling: Compresses visual history into a compact recurrent state and models laws as linear updates, enabling efficient long-horizon state rollouts.
+- State-Space Modeling: Compresses visual history into a compact recurrent state and models knowledge as linear updates, enabling efficient long-horizon state rollouts.

-- Object-Centric Modeling: Decomposes observations into discrete object slots and learns world laws through slot interaction, allowing for generalization to novel object combinations.
+- Object-Centric Modeling: Decomposes observations into discrete object slots and learns world knowledge through slot interaction, allowing for generalization to novel object combinations.

 Table 1: Examples of visual autoregressive modeling VWMs.